anish5160/week_2/README.md

 7. Push the feature-x Branch to the Remote Repository, Making It Available for Others git push origin feature-x      # Push the feature-x branch to the remote repository I have done all this steps practically as you can see the branches section in the repository.

-Also I will attach some screenshots.
+Also I will attach a screenshot of successfully executing SSH connection.